angelpinha/CS50x/README.md

 ### Fast deployment:

-If you are in a hurry an just need to run the app, installing all the dependencies in your local machine, execute the following command in Bash:
+If you are in a hurry an just need to run the app, after installing all the dependencies in your local machine, execute the following command in Bash:

 ```Bash
   python run.py